Concepts, terms and definitions

 Alarm ID

-• The Alarm ID is generated from the SAPRO object type, Object ID, and Member ID.
+• The Alarm ID is generated from the SAPRO object type, object ID and Member ID.

 Alarm_ID properties